freedosproject/demo1/dos1/readme.txt

 very slow, especially on DOS.
 It's much faster if you use buffers.
 But as a demo for how to get started in programming, this is not a bad place to start.

+HOW TO USE THESE FILES:

+Run SETENV.BAT to set your environment.
+(This sets the PATH for the IA-16 GCC compiler, sets an alias for EDLIN16 as EDLIN, and unloads the CuteMouse driver)

+Run BUILD.BAT to build all the programs.

+Run CLEAN.BAT to clean up the build and start fresh.

+Run T.BAT to test the programs.
+(Also uses TEST.TXT, TEST30.TXT, and TESTLONG.TXT)